An Introduction to Girls’ Schools

 Assessment consists of three case studies requiring written responses of 250-400 words each.
 Individual feedback is provided by Prof. McWilliam.

-Contact [email protected] to enrol or find out more.
+Places are limited.
+Contact [email protected] to find out more.